mir-group/phoebe/doc/sphinx/source/faq.rst

 	* If using `srun`, slurm typically sets the binding options appropropriately and you will see the expected OMP speedup.
 	* Regardless, you should do a few quick tests to ensure you're getting performance boosts as expected on your cluster, as OMP can make a big difference.

 **For efficient transport calculations in general, using the following is beneficial**::

 	windowType = "population"
 	useSymmetries = true
+	windowPopulationLimit = 1e-10

+	* While the :ref:`windowPopulationLimit` variable is by default set to 1e-10, which should be a very safe value, in principle you may find you can reduce calculation cost by increasing this value -- however, you should be careful to test convergence against this parameter if you choose to do so.

 	* However, there are two important caveats: